-1.3 Analyse how communication skills underpin: achievement of positive outcomes for individuals and others the leadership and management of teams sustainable relationships and partnerships 2.
-Know how to manage and resolve conflict 2.1 Assess the models of conflict management and conflict resolution 2.2 Evaluate factors that can cause friction and conflict within the workplace 2.3 Analyse the skills that underpin conflict management and conflict resolution techniques 3.
+1.3 Analyse how communication skills underpin: achievement of positive outcomes for individuals and others the leadership and management of teams sustainable relationships and partnerships Know how to manage and resolve conflict 2.1 Assess the models of conflict management and conflict resolution2.2 Evaluate factors that can cause friction and conflict within the workplace 2.3 Analyse the skills that underpin conflict management and conflict resolution techniques 3.
 Be able to communicate effectively with others 3.1 Demonstrate a range of effective communication styles, methods and skills 3.2 Apply communication skills appropriately in relation to message and audience for maximum impact 3.3 Adapt communication style in response to the emotional context and communication style of others 3.4 Identify and overcome barriers to communication with a range of people 4.
-Develop communication practices that promote positive outcomes 4.1 Monitor and evaluate the effectiveness of the communication systems and practices used in the workplace 4.2 Monitor and evaluate the effectiveness of the communication practices to support positive outcomes for individuals
+Develop communication practices that promote positive outcomes 4.1 Monitor and evaluate the effectiveness of the communication systems and practices used in the workplace

-4.3 Propose improvements to communication systems and practices and lead their implementation 5.
-Understand effective information management 5.1 Analyse own role and responsibilities in effective information management, and in supporting others to handle information effectively 5.2 Explain how to respond to a data breach, including reporting procedures 5.3 Assess how to initiate the service's business continuity plan and the relevance to data and cyber security 6.
-Implement systems for effective information management 6.1 Lead the implementation of policies and systems for effective information management to meet legal and ethical requirements 6.2 Lead practice to address legal and/or ethical conflicts that arise between maintaining confidentiality and sharing information 6.3 Identify the team's training needs in relation to handling information and implement a plan to address these needs Details of the relationship of the unit a LMAC5E/EC & LMAC5E/HI nd relevant national occupational standards:
+4.2 Monitor and evaluate the effectiveness of the communication practices to support positive outcomes for individuals 4.3 Propose improvements to communication systems and practices and lead their implementation 5.1 Analyse own role and responsibilities in effective information management, and in supporting others to handle information effectively 5.2 Explain how to respond to a data breach, including reporting procedures 5.3 Assess how to initiate the service's business continuity plan and the relevance to data and cyber security 6.1 Lead the implementation of policies and systems for effective information management to meet legal and ethical requirements 6.2 Lead practice to address legal and/or ethical conflicts that arise between maintaining confidentiality and sharing information 6.3 Identify the team's training needs in relation to handling information and implement a plan to address these needs

+LMAC5E/EC & LMAC5E/HI